 The insects were out in full force, using our bikes for target practice as they prepared for the summer.
 They lost in the end but did well on hitting their targets.
 The air was fresh from the rains the day before and the roadsides were covered in spring blooms.
 The antique stores in the old town historic buildings were open with their goods overflowing into the parking lot begging to be claimed and given a new home.
 People were in good spirits and waved as we rode past.
 Overall it was just perfect.

 Fort Richardson was great.
 We packed lunches to eat at Fort Richardson State Park instead of eating at some high-dollar grease trap which our bodies would regret later.
 This provided a relaxing time to talk about the ride before touring Fort Richardson.
 Then we headed into history on the frontier!

 The buildings of Fort Richardson that are restored were built on the original foundations.
-They surround the parade grounds where bugle call and most activities took place at the fort.
-A park ranger was our host and provided us with stories and facts about the fort as we roamed the insides of the structures.
-Each structure was fitted with items of the time according to the purpose of the building which made you feel even more as if you were walking in time period.
+They surround the parade grounds where bugle calls and most activities took place at the fort.
+A park ranger provided us with stories and facts about the fort as we roamed the insides of the structures.
+Each structure was fitted with items of the time according to the purpose of the building.
+This made you feel even more as if you were walking in a time period.

 After visiting the fort we began the ride home.
-It was such a nice day we didn’t make it home for many hours though.
+It was such a nice day we didn’t make it home for many hours.
 We just kept riding finally finding ourselves in Glen Rose, TX at the Hollywood & Vine where we had dinner and listened to a live band for a couple hours.
-We were 10 hours into the day of riding and sightseeing and finally had to give in to the fact that the day needed to be closed out so we really did head home after this.
+We were 10 hours into the day of riding and sightseeing.
+Finally giving in to the fact it had been a long day, we headed home.
 It was after dark when we rolled into the garage after almost 12 hours and 375 miles of road.
 We were tired and thrilled at the same time.
 It was hard to unwind from such a wonderful day.
 It’s days like this that you want to remember as you roll down the road on your next adventure.